skellis46/slipbox/improvisation and the threshold of the self.md

 Reduced desire, or the absence of desire, is a recurrent theme in improvised dancing.
 Kirstie Simson has long used a practice explicitly called 'hands that don't want anything' [@ellis-2009-hands], while Steve Paxton describes both sides of the threshold as being when 'little sprits' like imagery and desire stop as if 'the mind has just been surgically removed' [Paxton, in @despain-2014-landscape p.77].
 In Paxton's description there are hints of how Sheets-Johnstone references Kristeva's _primordial semiotic of gesture_ that affords 'no distinction between signifier and signified, and in which a bodily doing sets forth relations without specifying objects within these relations'  [@sheets-johnstone-1981-thinkinga p.403].

 Paxton is unusual in attempting to articulate both sides of the threshold or what I am describing as the difference between dancing and being danced.
-But he also implicitly suggests how any description of _being danced_ requires a self (subject) to be describing the experience (the object), and that this can only happen _after_ the return from being danced to dancing when there is self-awareness or reflexivity.
+But he also implicitly suggests how any description of _being danced_ requires a self (subject) to be describing the experience (the object), and that this can only happen _after_ the return from being danced to dancing when there is self-awareness or reflexivity. -- does he do this? when? where?

 Then there are those artists whose descriptions of the complexities of improvised dancing reveal deep corporeal attunement only on _this_ side -- the _I am dancing_ side -- of the threshold.
 For instance, Barbara Dilley asks 'And what is that self-conscious state when one is simply highly aware and the self is part of that awareness?' [in @despain-2014-landscape p.63].
 Similarly, Ruth Zaporah describes how she finds herself _doing things_, and that 'there's also this kid that's excited about it inside of me' who isn't judging the dancing [@despain-2014-landscape p.71].

 What the threshold distinguishes from adjacent accounts of presence or absorption is not intensity but a critical junction across which selfhood is porous: on one side, experience retains a reflexive subject; on the other, the distinction between subject and object no longer holds.
 The implication is that both sides of the bardo are deeply embodied and highly attuned experiences, yet they are, as I argue in this chapter, different in kind.

 I use the Tibetan Buddhist word _bardo_ as it describes 'a transitional period between two states of existence' [@buswell-2014-princeton p.114] when habitual identities loosen, including at the moment of death.
 The spiritual dimension of thresholds underpins many body and dance-based practices.
 Authentic movement itself was developed as a dyadic practice by Janet Adler and is primarily used as a somewhat mystical form of movement therapy.
-Adler writes how 'the moving body invites an awakening – summoning the human soul toward a return, a reunion with the eternal' [@adler-2015-mandorla p.218] and that in the dancing there is the risk of 'experiencing the ineffable fear of a death of oneself as one has known oneself to be' [@adler-2015-mandorla p.222].
+For example, Adler writes how 'the moving body invites an awakening – summoning the human soul toward a return, a reunion with the eternal' [@adler-2015-mandorla p.218] and that in the dancing there is the risk of 'experiencing the ineffable fear of a death of oneself as one has known oneself to be' [@adler-2015-mandorla p.222].

 Healing and therapy through movement are vital concerns to many somatic practitioners [@eddy-2009-brief] and their practices are often tied to experiencing one's true self.
 In her phenomenology of dance writing _Consciousness Matters_ Sondra Fraleigh writes that through somatic bodywork 'I have also experienced the surfacing of this healing landscape, that aspect of my core self that I have come to trust as mythic and creative' [-@fraleigh-2000-consciousness p.58].